dingo/api-docs/Authentication.md

 #### HTTP Basic

-This provider is configured by default, however, if you need to configure the identifier used to authenticate a user you will need to configure it in a service provider or a bootstrap file.
+This provider uses the default basic authentication built into Laravel and Lumen.
+You will need to configure this provider in a service provider or bootstrap file.
+The second parameter is the identifier used to authenticate.

 ```php
 app('Dingo\Api\Auth\Auth')->extend('basic', function ($app) {